 My Chevy Cruze had all of the above.
-It could achieve 50 mpg on the highway and was engineered specifically to limit road noise with an excellent audio system.
-Sadly, somebody going twice the speed limit crashed into me and it was totaled.
-This isn't an advertisement for Chevy, the car just happened to fit my needs.
+It could achieve 50 mpg on the highway and was engineered to limit road noise with an excellent audio system.
+Sadly, somebody going twice the speed limit crashed into me, and it was totaled.
+This isn't an advertisement for Chevy; the car just happened to fit my needs.

-This was during the coronavirus shutdowns and work was scarce, so I simply went without a car for a month.
-I was searching for the sweet spot of an older car but well maintained that is so hard to find these days.
-Eventually I ran out of time because I was starting a new job.
+This was during the coronavirus shutdowns, and work was scarce, so I went without a car for a month.
+I was searching for the sweet spot of an older car but a well-maintained one, which is so hard to find these days.
+Eventually, I ran out of time because I was starting a new job.
 I bought my 2001 Mitsubishi Galant GTZ for $1,000.

-It immediately needed rear brakes, $350, valve cover gaskets $725 and a tune-up.
-By the way this is a good opportunity to define " tune-up " because it can mean many things.
-It is sort of a blanket term for preventative maintenance.
+It immediately needed rear brakes ($350), valve cover gaskets ($725), and a tune-up.
+This is an excellent opportunity to define " tune-up " because it can mean many things.
+It's a blanket term for preventative maintenance.

-Essentially you typically get new spark plugs, wires, check the battery and all the fluids, you might get a tire rotation, change the oil and filter.
-Any parts that are beyond their useful mileage or age should get replaced as well.
+Essentially you typically get new spark plugs and wires, check the battery and all the fluids, and tire rotation, if needed.
+This also involves an oil and filter change.
+Any parts beyond their lifespan should also be replaced.

-It is a good idea to get it done on a car that has been sitting for a while and honestly unless the previous owner has receipts for having this stuff done, best to just do it.
-I learned pretty quickly that there was a whole different skill set when buying an older car from a private seller.
-It became less about features desired and more about practicality and detective work.
+It's also a good idea to get this work done on a car that has been sitting for a while.
+And honestly, unless the previous owner has receipts for having this stuff done, it's best to just do it.
+I quickly learned a different skill set was needed when buying an older car from a private seller.
+It became less about desired features and more about practicality and detective work.

 Questions to ask the seller before making a trip out to see it:

-These days, there's a fairly high chance your first contact with the seller will be online, before you spend the effort to drive out, ask the right questions to make sure it's worthwhile.
+These days, there's a reasonably high chance your first contact with the seller will be online; before you spend the effort to drive out, ask the right questions to ensure it's worthwhile.

-- Ask for the maintenance history and how many owners.
-Sometimes they were lied to, and they think they are the second owner when really, they might be the 6 th .
-Sometimes if they say single owner and you run the Carfax and it says otherwise, they were just trying to make the car more appealing.
-It's hard to know who is not telling the truth, but either way you know somebody lied along the way.
-One thing you can do is call the shops that worked on it and see if they have any records or remember it.
+- Ask for the maintenance history and the number of owners.
+Sometimes they are lied to and think they are the second owner when they might be the sixth.
+Sometimes if they say it's a single-owner car, the CARFAX reports otherwise.
+Perhaps the seller was trying to make the vehicle more appealing.
+It's hard to know who is telling the truth, but either way, you know somebody lied along the way.
+You can call the shops that worked on it and see if they have any records or remember the vehicle or the customer.

-- Ask for any receipts, where they got the work done.
-Not everybody keeps receipts and work orders, but it definitely tells you something about their conscientiousness.
+- Ask for any service work receipts and work orders.
+Only some will keep these records, but the availability of this information definitely tells you something about their conscientiousness.

 - Ask why they are selling it.
-Gauge their reaction, are they relaxed?
+Gauge their reaction; are they relaxed?
 Do they appear tense or break eye contact?
-There are common stories used to settle this question such as, "it is my grandmas car, and she doesn't drive anymore but only used it to get groceries."
-Don't accuse them of lying but if it has flame decals on it, the story might not be true.
-They might simply say they wanted to upgrade or needed a bigger or more practical vehicle for a growing family.
+Typical stories are used to settle this question, such as, "it is my grandma's car, and she doesn't drive anymore but only used it to get groceries."
+Don't accuse them of lying, but the story might not be true if it has flame decals.
+They might say they wanted to upgrade or needed a bigger or more practical vehicle for a growing family.

-After much ado trying to find another option, my advice currently is to run the Carfax.
-While there is a free vin check website, the information is extremely limited so while it hurts a little to spend 40 bucks on a report, it is well worth it because they pretty much have a monopoly on car information associated with the vin number.
+After much ado trying to find other options, I advise running the CARFAX.
+While there are free VIN check websites, the information is minimal.
+It hurts a little to spend 40 bucks on a report, but it is well worth it because they have a near monopoly on car information associated with VIN numbers.

-This is not an endorsement, only my personal opinion from my experiences.
-Autocheck is supposedly better at tracking auction vehicles though so I'm sure other services have their strengths.
+This is not an endorsement, only my personal opinion based on experience.
+AutoCheck is supposedly better at tracking auction vehicles, though, so I'm sure other services have their strengths.

-You should also make sure the title matches the vin on the car, and the person selling it is the actual owner.
-There is something called "flipping a title” where backyard " car dealers " will buy a car cheap, do some basic maintenance, then sell it for more.
-They do this without ever titling the car in their name to avoid taxes on it.
-This is a sort of legal gray area.
+You should also make sure the title matches the car's VIN and that the person selling it is the actual owner.
+There is something called "flipping a title," where backyard " car dealers " will buy a car cheap, do some basic maintenance, then sell it for more.
+They do this without titling the vehicle in their name to avoid taxes.
+This is a legal gray area.

-They do this to avoid being legally considered a dealer as well.
-They will often make up stories like it was their grandmas car or they are selling it for their neighbor, or they are moving and need to sell it quickly.
+These sellers do this to avoid being legally considered a dealer as well.
+They will often make up stories like it was their grandma's car.
+0r, they're selling it for their neighbor or are moving and need to sell it quickly.
 Heed the warning, buyer beware.
-If something about the story behind the car seems off, question it, or better yet move on.
+If something about the story behind the car seems off, question it, or better yet, move on.

-(Image of shady windowless van to convey a suspicious mentality)
+(Image of a shady windowless van to convey a suspicious mentality)

-Ask the seller for photos, under the hood, the chassis and even a video of starting and running the engine if they are willing.
-Assuming all of this checks out, get ready to go take a look.
-Make sure you bring a flashlight with you.
+Ask the seller for photos, including pics from under the hood and beneath the car.
+See if the seller is willing to send a video of starting and running the engine.
+Assuming all of this checks out, get ready to take a look.
+Make sure to bring a flashlight.
 A cushion to lay down on would be helpful as well.

 Here is a list of things I recommend you check on your first lookover of the vehicle:

-- Check all of the fluids, also learn to look for foreign materials in your oil and search online for what they mean
+- Check all the fluids; also, learn to look for foreign materials in the oil and search online for what they mean.

 - Look for dents and dings that might reveal an unreported accident.
-Maybe the guy's kid hit a shopping cart and didn't tell him, if so it lets you negotiate down.
-This is something you should always do, even if you are friends with the seller, even if you know a lot about cars.
+Maybe the guy's kid hit a shopping cart and didn't tell him.
+Use this as an opportunity to negotiate.
+You should always do this, even if you are friends with the seller or know a lot about cars.

-- Look for rust, signs of neglect; if they kept their car very dirty it often reflects on their attention to other aspects of it, use all your senses and don't let them rush you.
+- Look for rust and other signs of neglect; if they keep their car very dirty, it often reflects on their attention to other aspects of the vehicle.
+Use all your senses, and don't let them rush you.

-- If it smells bad, question why, it could have been owned by a smoker, could have an exhaust leak, might have a moldy HVAC system
+- Question any bad smells.
+The car could be owned by a smoker, have an exhaust leak, or suffers from a moldy HVAC system.

-- Walk away if they get annoyed or defensive from your questions or try to rush you.
+- Walk away if the seller gets annoyed or defensive from your questions or tries to rush you.
 This is a sure sign they are hiding something.

 - Test drive it.
-This should go without saying, but sometimes sellers are nervous about this.
-Sometimes they will want to hold the cash to do this.
-If you are comfortable with this, go for it, assuming the car seems good enough to spend the money on and passes all the other tests so far.
-Otherwise, many sellers will be okay with a photo of your ID.
+This should go without saying, but sometimes sellers are nervous about part of the process.
+Sometimes they will want to hold the cash to make this happen.
+If you are comfortable with this approach, go for it.
+That's assuming the car seems good enough to spend the money on and so far passes all the other tests.
+Otherwise, many sellers will be OK with a photo of your ID.

-- Make sure it accelerates smoothly, brakes and handles well and all the accessories work.
-Don't play the radio while doing so, listen carefully for any noises that shouldn’t be there.
+- Make sure the car accelerates smoothly, brakes properly, and handles well.
+Check that all the accessories work.
+Don't play the radio while driving so can more easily listen for any unexpected noises.

-- Factor the work needed, if any, into the asking price and walk away if they won't budge
+- Factor in any needed work into the asking price and walk away if they won't budge.

 Last bits of advice

-While checking this stuff visually and testing is very helpful, you really should get a pre purchase inspection done by a trusted mechanic.
-If they are serious about selling it they shouldn’t have an issue obliging.
-Sometimes the seller is even willing to split the cost with you.
+While checking this stuff visually and testing is very helpful, you should get a pre-purchase inspection done by a trusted mechanic.
+If the owner is serious about selling, they should be OK with obliging.
+Sometimes, the seller may be willing to split the cost with you.

-Trust me, save yourself the headaches I didn't save myself from.
-While on the bright side I have learned a lot about cars and am making the best of it.
-It's no fun having your primary form of transportation having issues and spending a lot of money on it.
+Trust me, save yourself the headaches I didn't keep myself from.
+While on the bright side, I have learned a lot about cars and am making the best of it.
+It's no fun having your primary form of transportation encounter issues and spending a lot of money.

-Better to take a class or two on automotive technology or make friends with a mechanic and ask them if you can observe and assist them.
-Yet still, there is not much more motivating than the threat of being stranded without a car to get you to work diligently to figure it out.
+Consider taking a class or two on automotive technology or make friends with a mechanic and ask them if you can observe and assist them.
+Yet, the desire to not be stranded by a disabled car and the need to get to work can be a great motivator.

-If you are buying a used car, gather as much information about it as you can.
-Verify the information and don't let anyone bully you into making a purchase.
-This goes the same for a dealer by the way, not just a private seller, but a dealer is a whole other article.
+Gather as much information as possible if you are buying a used car.
+Verify the details, and don't let anyone bully you into making a purchase.
+This goes for a dealer, not just for a private seller.
+Yet, buying from a dealer is a whole other article.